Got an Openreach engineer on the way? Here’s what to expect

 Don’t give an engineer any financial details

-We won’t ever ask you for bank details, either in person or over the phone.
+We won’t ever ask you for bank details, either in person, over the phone or by email.
 So if someone contacts you claiming to be from Openreach and asks for financial information, don’t give it to them.

 Let us know how we did